Danilo Soares: VfL Bochum

 In summer 2017, Soares joined 2.
 Bundesliga club VfL Bochum on a three-year contract following the expiry of his contract at Hoffenheim.
 He made his debut for the club on 28 July 2017 in a 1–0 defeat to FC St. Pauli and went on to make 30 league appearances and two cup appearances during the 2017–18 season, whilst he made 23 league and one cup appearance during the 2018–19 season.
 He scored his first Bochum goal on 4 November 2019 in a 3–1 win over 1.
 FC Nürnberg, and made 32 league appearances and two cup appearances that season.
 With Danilo's contract with Bochum having expired on 30 June 2020, it was announced that he had signed a new four-year contract with the club on 4 July 2020.
 At the end of the 2020–21 season, Bochum were promoted to the Bundesliga after finishing top of the 2.
 Bundesliga, with Soares having made 32 league appearances, scoring twice and providing three assists.

+1. FC Nürnberg

+Soares left Bochum as a free agent, his contract having expired.
+On 29 May 2024, Soares joined 2.
+Bundesliga team 1.
+FC Nürnberg on a one-year contract with an option to extend a further year.
+Soares was brought into the club with the goal of adding experience in the defensive region.